V8V88V8V88/Vajra/PROJECT_SPECIFICATION.md

 ## Executive Summary

-**Vajra** is an enterprise-grade AI-powered cyber threat intelligence platform designed for critical infrastructure protection.
+**VAJRA** is an enterprise-grade AI-powered cyber threat intelligence platform designed for critical infrastructure protection.
 The system automatically collects threat data from multiple Open Source Intelligence (OSINT) sources, stores it persistently, analyzes it using advanced machine learning models, and presents it through an interactive web-based dashboard.

 ### Key Capabilities
 - **Real-time OSINT Data Collection:** Automated crawling from 8 diverse threat intelligence sources